This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

-The primary functions of the arches are to absorb stress, give stability while walking or running, and to help you adapt when on an uneven ground or slope.
+The primary functions of the arches are to absorb stress, give stability while walking or running, and help you adapt when on uneven ground or slope.
 Arch pain because of having high arches can be caused due to poor weight distribution on the feet which deprives the shock absorption function.
 Furthermore, this condition may also lead to ankle sprains due to the unstable footing caused by the heel tilting inwards.

 A person may need surgical treatment if the nonsurgical options like orthotics, exercise, arch supports, bracing, etc. fail to relieve the pain being felt.
 In this way, surgery can decrease pain and increase stability to improve the feet’s well-being and purpose.

-How to Know If You Have the Condition?
+How To Know If You Have The Condition

-One doesn't need to visit a podiatrist to know if they have flat arches or high arches.
-There's a simple test that you can make even inside your house, and it's called the ‘wet test.'
+One doesn’t need to visit a podiatrist to know if they have flat arches or high arches.
+There’s a simple test that you can make even inside your house, and it’s called the ‘wet test.’
 You only need to find a piece of paper that can fit the entirety of your foot.
-Next step is to sink your foot into a water bin.
+The next step is to sink your foot into a water bin.
 Before it gets dry, place a foot mark onto the paper by stepping on it.
 Then, depending on the image, you can now determine how low or high is your arch.

-If you have flat feet or low arch, then, the entirety of the foot is displayed on the paper.
+If you have flat feet or a low arch, then, the entirety of the foot is displayed on the paper.
 If you have a normal or medium arch, then, a part of the outer midfoot is visible on the paper.
 But if you have a high arch, then, most of the middle part of your foot is non-existent on the paper.

 Having proper insoles help in relieving excessive pressure that is affecting your arches.
 They also help in distributing the body weight across the feet.
-As said earlier, insoles are a practical alternative than buying new shoes because you can simply take them out and put them on another pair of shoes.
+As said earlier, insoles are a practical alternative to buying new shoes because you can simply take them out and put them on another pair of shoes.
 Insoles help in preventing later conditions associated with having per cavus such as the knee, hip, and back pains.

-So in order to have a pair, the first thing that you must do is to study on how to choose the best insoles for high arches.
+So in order to have a pair, the first thing that you must do is to study how to choose the best insoles for high arches.
 Some of the factors are given below.

-This is the number one criteria you should look for when selecting insoles.
+This is the number one criterion you should look for when selecting insoles.
 An insole that provides arch support is elevated in the middle part.
 It means that it takes off significant pressure from the foot and it also provides a nice balance, stability, and comfort to the arch.
 Lastly, appropriate arch support prevents unnecessary injuries later on.

-This is another important criteria as nobody would want to wear insoles for long that are as hard as a rock.
+This is another important criterion as nobody would want to wear insoles for long that are as hard as a rock.
 The cushioning of an insole provides shock absorption quality despite whatever activities you are currently involved.

 For high arches, specifically, the insoles must have thick cushioning as they aim to ease the pressure on the heel and ball of the foot.

-Another great characteristic of the best insole for the high arches the deepened heel cup.
+Another great characteristic of the best insole for the high arches is the deepened heel cup.
 This provides better arch contour, especially for high arches.
 The cup then also stops the foot from excessive movements which usually result due to high-intensity activity.